-Decoding Dyslexia North Carolina is a grassroots movement driven by North Carolina families, educators and professionals concerned with the limited access to educational interventions for dyslexia and other language-based learning disabilities within our public schools.
+Decoding Dyslexia North Carolina is a non-profit 501c3, grassroots movement driven by North Carolina families, educators and professionals concerned with the limited access to educational interventions for dyslexia and other language-based learning disabilities within our public schools.
 We aim to raise dyslexia awareness, empower families to support their children, and inform policymakers on best practices to identify, remediate and support students with dyslexia in North Carolina public schools.

 What is dyslexia?
 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

 [Adopted by the IDA Board of Directors, Nov.
 12, 2002.
 This Definition is also used by the National Institute of Child Health and Human Development (NICHD)]